mimblewimble/grin-rfcs/text/0000-fix-fees.md

 There is a small window prior to HF4 where transactions constructed using the former lower won't be finalized before HF4 and will thus fail to be relayed.
 Third party wallets are free to switch fee computation some arbitrary time before HF4 to minimize this risk.

-The fee factor could have been specified in a new fee field, but that requires a consensus change and takes up more space.
+The fee factor could be specified separately from the fee, but that requires a consensus change, namely masking the fee to only the least significant 64 - `FEE_FACTOR_BITS`, allowing the up most significant bits to be used for specifying the fee factor.
+The advantage of this separation is that even with higher fee factors, fees can remain a milligrin multiple, and thus the amounts that users deal with don't need too many digits for fractional grins.
+This can be considered a plus for wallet UX.

-# Prior art
+## Prior art
 Several chains have suffered spam attacks.
 In early days, bitcoin was swamped with feeless wagers on Satoshi Dice [1].
 At least those served some purpose.